-Dana Trier, a retired tax partner at Davis Polk & Wardwell, currently serves as counsel in Davis Polk's tax department in New York City.
+Dana Trier, '74, an adjunct professor at Michigan Law, is a retired tax partner at Davis Polk & Wardwell and currently serves as counsel in Davis Polk's tax department in New York City.
 His practice focuses on domestic and international tax planning for corporate mergers, acquisitions, and spinoffs and on the taxation of financial products and institutions.

-Professor Trier rejoined Davis Polk in April 2019 after serving as deputy assistant secretary for tax policy in the U.S. Treasury Department under the Trump administration, where he oversaw the Office of the Tax Legislative Counsel, assisted in establishing and implementing the legislative goals of the Office of Tax Policy, and coordinated the administrative guidance projects of the Office.
-He previously served as the Department's acting deputy assistant secretary for tax policy, tax legislative counsel, and deputy tax legislative counsel from 1988 to 1989 during the administrations of Presidents Ronald Reagan and George H.W.
+Trier rejoined Davis Polk in April 2019 after serving as deputy assistant secretary for tax policy in the US Treasury Department in the Trump administration.
+There, he oversaw the Office of the Tax Legislative Counsel, assisted in establishing and implementing the legislative goals of the Office of Tax Policy, and coordinated the administrative guidance projects of the office.
+He served as the department's acting deputy assistant secretary for tax policy, tax legislative counsel, and deputy tax legislative counsel from 1988 to 1989, during the administrations of Presidents Ronald Reagan and George H.W.
 Bush.

 He did graduate work in history and international affairs at Princeton University.